 Long sales cycles: SaaS buyers interact with AI assistants multiple times throughout their evaluation.
 Consistent brand presence across these interactions builds familiarity and trust.

 Technical evaluations: Developers and technical buyers frequently use AI to evaluate tools, compare APIs, and assess documentation quality.
-Your technical content directly feeds AI training data.
+Your technical content directly feeds AI training data — making it one of the most underrated levers to improve ai visibility saas brands have available.

 Step 1: Audit Your Current AI Visibility